Email is your main communication tool when you teach online.

 If you don’t have your own content, you can always share something valuable that someone else has produced.
 For that, you need to read a lot, take notes and journal.

 If you’re intimidated to share other people’s materials for fear of “losing” your prospects, you might need help nailing down your niche still.
-(My roadmap training inside the Smart Teacher’s Library will help).

 Otherwise, any person who tasks herself to find answers to questions and follow her curiosity will have something to write about, but it’s a habit that grows from daily practice.
 Here’s another excellent guide on coming up with groundbreaking content ideas.